Commutative Algebra of Generalised Frobenius Numbers: Applications

 The sequence $(m_k)_{k=1}^{\infty}$ inherits much of the structure of $M_L^{(k)}$ given by its inductive characterisation (Theorem \ref{indchar_theo2}).
 This additional structure makes it more natural to derive bounds on successive differences rather than $(F_k)_{k=1}^{\infty}$ directly.

-The dimension of the generalised arithmetic progression is defined as the cardinality of its set of successive differences.
-Note that the dimension is equal to one when the sequence is an arithmetic progression.
-Given the sequence of $k$-th Frobenius numbers $(F_k)_{k=1}^{\infty}$ with associated $\{b_1,\dots,b_t\}$ such that $b_t \geq b_{t-1} \geq \dots \geq b_1$, we derive two upper bounds on its dimension from Lemma \ref{mkgenarith_lem} and Corollary \ref{finitenessfrob_corsect}.
+Recall that the rank of the finite difference progression is defined as the cardinality of its set of successive differences.
+Note that the rank is equal to one when the sequence is an arithmetic progression.
+Given the sequence of $k$-th Frobenius numbers $(F_k)_{k=1}^{\infty}$ with associated $\{b_1,\dots,b_t\}$ such that $b_t \geq b_{t-1} \geq \dots \geq b_1$ (as defined in Corollary \ref{finitenessfrob_corsect}), we derive two upper bounds on its rank from Lemma \ref{mkgenarith_lem} and Corollary \ref{finitenessfrob_corsect}.